-Transient rentals (rentals for fewer than 30 consecutive days) of up to three dwelling units
+• Transient rentals (rentals for fewer than 30 consecutive days) in single-family residential units, including accessory dwelling units, and multi-family units under single ownership of up to three dwelling units

 - Mobile-home parks (see Dev.
 Standards -Mobile-home and RV Parks, Ch.
 17) - Recreational-vehicle parks (see Ch.
-17) - Condominiums, cooperatives, townhomes, cluster developments, apartments containing four or more units - Hotels, motels, lodges, bed-and-breakfast establishments, cabins and other uses found to be similar by the Commission.
-Ancillary uses such as limited dining, lounges and convenience retail, provided the ancillary use does not occupy more than 25% of the project's habitable space - Transient rentals (fewer than 30 consecutive days) of four or more dwelling units - Conversion of five or more apartment units into transient rentals - Conversion of existing habitable space into ancillary uses - Parking lots and parking structures other than required off-street parking - · Construction of an accessory building prior to construction of the main building
+17) - Projects containing four or more units such as condominiums, cooperatives, townhomes, cluster developments, and/or apartments - Hotels, motels, lodges, bed-and-breakfast establishments, cabins and other uses found to be similar by the Commission.
+Ancillary uses such as limited dining, lounges and convenience retail, provided the ancillary use does not occupy more than 25% of the project's habitable space - Transient rentals (fewer than 30 consecutive days) in multi-family units under single ownership of four or more dwelling units - Conversion of five or more apartment units into transient rentals - Conversion of existing habitable space into ancillary uses - Parking lots and parking structures other than required off-street parking - Construction of an accessory building prior to construction of the main building